From thousands of pages of illustrated printed material to the study of images in circulation.

 Thanks to a group of 10 students of the "Cours transversal sur le numérique", with the assistance of Dr. Anna Scius-Bertrand, first tests were carried out during Spring Semester 2021, on a limited corpus of images already available in iiif, published between 1920 and 1939.
 See the CTN2's report.
 The results of the work of CTN2 were presented on May 27 and are available for replay.

 In parallel, the team deployed several jupyter notebooks allowing the analysis of the recovered clusters: classification of the clusters according to their number of images, the number of unique cities represented, according to the date of appearance of the oldest image (developments carried out by Cédric Viaccoz, Anna Scius-Bertrand, and Béatrice Joyeux-Prunel)

-July 2021 : The team is now working on extending the methodology to the whole corpus.
-This implies :
+July 2021 : The team extended the methodology to the whole corpus.
+This implied :

 - converting a large part of our corpus to iiif format